hardXcoder/MyDictionary/README.md

 # MyDictionary
-An online dictionary for personal use using PHP , MySQL , HTML , CSS
+An online dictionary for personal use using PHP , MySQL , HTML , CSS.